Snomio/google-contacts-poc/README.md

 CLIENT_SECRETS_JSON=client_secrets.json python ./sync.py
 ```

+By default the sync script downloads at maximum 1000 entries, you can change this value defining the environmental variable **MAX_RESULTS**

 The first run the application will ask you to visit a google link and then paste the authorisation code received trough the link.

 ### Running the web application